SciTools/iris/docs/iris/src/techpapers/change_management.rst

 .. _iris_api:

-Terminology : API, features, usages and behaviours
+Terminology : API, Features, Usages and Behaviours
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The API is the components of the iris module and its submodules which are